Custom Built Car Registration in Tennessee

 If you custom-built the car in Tennessee, you'll need to take the following steps in order to get your vehicle registered:

-- Visit the local county clerk's office to apply for a Reconstructed Title.
+- Visit the local county clerk's office to apply for a Rebuilt Title.
 You'll need to take your car's documentation with you, including all receipts for parts, whether used or new.

 - The clerk will send the information to the Vehicle Services Section in Nashville.